frk2/toyoyta_radar_control_can/README.md

 ## My radar still does not speak!
 Ive been told that the 2018 Toyotas might have a different unit (made by Continental instead of Denso) so consider this code fully tested ONLY on the 2017 Denso radar units.

+## How did you even?
+I actually didn't do the hard work here - the fine folks at comma.ai did!
+I basically connected this radar to a NEO running openpilot then fooled it into thinking that it needs to turn on using [@wocsor's Radar Spoofer](https://github.com/wocsor/Toyota-Radar-Spoofer).
+I then sniffed out the exact messages openpilot was sending and correlated then to what I THOUGHT it was sending using openpilot code.
+Keep on doing this for 12 hours and you are bound to stumble upon the right sequence :D

+## Why did you do this?
+Im building a opensource highway autopilot system for my Kia Soul EV using the Polysync OSCC.
+Its called [OpenCaret](https://frk2.github.io/opencaret/)